-According to surveys in August 2020, nearly a third of workers have seen their incomes fall as a result of the coronavirus outbreak, while only half of Hungarian households have enough money saved to keep them afloat for two months.
+According to surveys in August 2020, nearly a third of workers have seen their incomes fall as a result of the Covid-19 outbreak, while only half of Hungarian households have enough money saved to keep them afloat for two months.
 However, the economic difficulties caused by the pandemic will last much longer and the risk of household indebtedness is expected to increase.

-On the one hand, these households are likely to accumulate arrears, and on the other hand, households with loans will face difficulties in paying their installments.
-The moratorium on loan repayments will address or at least mitigate the problems in the short term, but after its end in December 2020 (or June 2021 for those subject to an extension), repayment difficulties are likely to emerge shortly.
+As such, households are more likely to accumulate arrears and households with outstanding loans will face difficulties in paying their installments.
+The moratorium on loan repayments will address or at least mitigate the problems in the short term, but after its termination in December 2020 (or June 2021 for those subject to an extension), repayment difficulties are likely to emerge in its aftermath.

-In addition, rents have fallen, especially in some inner Budapest districts, with a temporary return of short-term accommodation to the classic rental market.
-This has had a positive impact on housing affordability, but without regulatory intervention it merely represents a temporary change.
+Furthermore, rents have fallen, especially in some inner Budapest districts, with a temporary return of short-term accommodation to the classic rental market.
+This has had a positive impact on housing affordability but without regulatory intervention it merely represents a temporary reprieve.